rememberlenny/carrierwave-ios-rails-example/README.md

-Open Source Carrierwave iOS Rails Backend
+Carrierwave iOS Backend
 =========================================

+Carrierwave iOS API, built with Ruby on Rails.
+It is ready to work locally or on Heroku/S3 from the get-go.

 Requirements
 ============